Goosebumps (film): Plot

-Following his father's death, teen Zach Cooper and his mother Gale move from New York City to the small town of Madison, Delaware.
-Settling in the neighborhood, Zach meets his neighbor Hannah, whose overprotective father tells him to stay away.
+Following his father's death, teenager Zach Cooper and his mother Gale move from New York City to Madison, Delaware, where Gale has a new job as the high school's vice-principal.
+Zach befriends neighbor Hannah and fellow student Champ.
+After getting to know her, Hannah's father warns Zach to stay away from her.

-The next morning at the local high school where Gale is introduced as the new vice-principal, Zach befriends Champ, a cowardly but friendly student.
-That night, Hannah invites Zach to an abandoned amusement park where they get to know each other.
-Upon returning home, Hannah's father again warns him to stay away, or bad things will happen.
+That night, Zach hears a terrified scream coming from Hannah's house and believes Hannah is in trouble.
+He calls the police to investigate, but her father convinces the police it is only surround sound.
+Gale leaves Zach with his aunt Lorraine while she supervises a school dance.

-Later, Gale has to supervise a school dance, leaving Zach with his aunt Lorraine.
-Fearing Hannah is in danger, Zach tricks her father into going to the police station while he and Champ enter his house.
-They find a bookshelf with numerous locked manuscripts, each one cataloging entries from the Goosebumps franchise.
-In response to Champ's curiosity, Zach unlocks The Abominable Snowman of Pasadena and the story's titular monster emerges from it and escapes.
-With Hannah's help, they track the Abominable Snowman to a local ice rink where Hannah's father appears and reimprisons it in the manuscript.
+Fearing Hannah is in danger, Zach tricks her father into going to the police station while he and Champ infiltrate his house.
+They find locked manuscripts that catalog entries from the Goosebumps franchise.
+Zach unlocks the one cataloging The Abominable Snowman of Pasadena, and its titular character emerges from it.
+They track the monster to an ice rink where Hannah's father re-imprisons it in the manuscript.

-Hannah's father unintentionally reveals he is R. L. Stine, the creator of the Goosebumps franchise.
-He originally wrote the stories to cope with severe bullying, but the monsters featured in them became real as a result of his imagination, forcing him to keep them imprisoned in their house manuscripts.
-Back home, they encounter Slappy the Dummy from the Night of the Living Dummy series, who has now been freed from his manuscript.
-Seeking revenge on Stine for his imprisonment, Slappy incinerates his manuscript, which leaves no other way to re-imprison the monsters, before fleeing with the others in The Haunted Car.
+Hannah's father is revealed to be R. L. Stine, the disturbed genius behind the Goosebumps franchise.
+He originally began it to cope with severe bullying, but the monsters escaped into reality due to his overactive imagination, so he has to keep them imprisoned in their manuscripts.
+Back at Stine's house, the group encounter Slappy the Dummy, freed from his manuscript.
+Slappy incinerates the manuscript, leaving no way to re-imprison him, and escapes with the others.

-Stine and the kids are attacked by the titular gnomes from Revenge of the Lawn Gnomes and are forced to escape.
-Slappy releases several of his fellow monsters, causing havoc around Madison.
-Meanwhile, Lorraine is attacked by Fifi the Vampire Poodle from Please Don't Feed the Vampire!.
-Zach convinces Stine to recapture the monsters by writing a single manuscript, but it can only be done with his supernatural typewriter, which is currently on display at the high school.
-Along the way, they are attacked by Brent Green from My Best Friend Is Invisible and the giant mantis from A Shocker on Shock Street, forcing them to hide in the supermarket.
-Will Blake from The Werewolf of Fever Swamp chases them to the parking lot where he is run over by Lorraine, who survived Fifi's attack.
+Slappy frees several monsters, causing havoc around Madison.
+Lorraine is attacked by vampiric poodle Fifi.
+Zach convinces Stine to recapture the monsters by writing a story, but it can only be done using his supernatural typewriter on display at the school.
+En route, the group is attacked by Brent Green and a giant mantis, forcing them to seek refuge in a grocery store.
+Will Blake chases them until he is run over by Lorraine.